-Dedication of Municipal Reserve (MR) for the Fasakin Estates development is proposed via cash in-lieu payment of land, or the equivalent of 10% of the gross development area.
+Dedication of Municipal Reserve (MR) for the Fasakin Estates development is proposed as a cash-in-lieu payment, or the equivalent of 10% of the gross developable area.
+There are several challenges in providing land for MR in this plan area, both natural and manmade.
+Refer to Figure 9: Barriers to Providing Pathways in Linear Parks.